liutikas/liutikas.github.io/_posts/2025-04-03-Public-API-Declaration.md

 access to your API surface and the dependencies needed to use that API surface.

 **Important Note:** Gradle itself does not verify that you correctly marked all of your API dependencies.
 It will allow you to publish a library where a necessary API dependency was mistakenly declared as implementation.
-This it make it impossible to use the part of your API surface that needs this dependency, forcing user to manually add that dependency explicitly.
+This will make it impossible to use the part of your API surface that needs this dependency, forcing user to manually add that dependency explicitly.